tvjames/kendo-docs/getting-started/dataviz/performance-tips.md

       });
     </script>

-# Disable gradients
+## Disable widget gradients

 Using solid fills instead of gradients can improve performance noticably.
+In the following snippet, we can disable gradients by setting the `gradient` property of the `overlay` `seriesDefaults` object to null.

 ### Example
     <div id="chart"></div>